atsui888/Practical-Language-Processing/README.md

 <h1>Overview</h1>
 Over the last few years, the bank has been executing its strategy of customer centricity and it has been rewarded with excellent financial results and industry accolades.
-To monitor the success of this strategy, the bank utilises 3rd party agencies and internal staff to monitor customer satisfaction levels. <br>
+To monitor the success of this strategy, the bank utilises 3rd party agencies and internal staff to monitor customer satisfaction levels. <br><br>

 The 3rd party agencies claim to have highly eƯective proprietary methods which the bank does not have access to.
 Within the bank, the categorization and tabulation of customer satisfaction levels is performed manually, with results documented on Excel spreadsheets.
 This laborious process is error-prone and hinders the generation of timely customer satisfaction updates,